 Introduction to Depression

 Depression is a serious mental illness which causes overwhelming worries, fears or thoughts that take over your mind.
 It can affect every area of your life, and takes all the enjoyment from the things you love to do.
 Just getting out of bed seems daunting, and at its worst, it can lead to thoughts of, or attempts at suicide.
-The causes of your depression often began during childhood when we were particularly vulnerable, or maybe during stressful life events.
+The causes of your depression often began during childhood when we are particularly vulnerable, or maybe during stressful life events.
 For some people, there is no obvious cause.

 It is not simply feeling a bit ‘fed up’ and is not a sign of weakness.
 It may last for weeks, months or even years, and clients often mention a sense of ‘doom’.
 Sadly, it is very common and can affect anyone; men, women, young or old.